PrestaShop/prestashop-specs/back-office/orders/orders/Order Add/Add new Order.md

 ADD SPECIFIC ON WHAT IS CLEARED AND REPLACED

 **Change button** can be pressed at any time in the order creation.
-It displays **the search bar and "Add new customer" button** to select an new customer in a new blank order (clears all fulfilled inputs and selected options).
+It displays **the search bar and "Add new customer" button** to select a new customer in a new blank order (clears all fulfilled inputs and selected options).

 ## II.
 The order cart

 After selecting the customer, the merchant can configure his customer cart.
 A search bar is displayed to add a product to the cart.
 The search returns one product that is the closest to the product name or reference.

-If the product has combinations, it displays **all the combinations available inside a droplist**.
+If the product has combinations, it displays **all the combinations available into a droplist**.
 Before adding the product to a cart, the user has to fulfill the desired quantity (by default the quantity is set to 1).

 Below the input, a label displays the product stock.